escodel/highball/README.md

 9-ball pool score tracker

 # Recent changes:
+- Orientation fixed so that portrait displays landing view and landscape displays main app view.
+- Favicons and app icon added.
+Can now Add to Home Screen on ios and android.
+- 9 on snap, break & run incrementers for each player.
-- Updated the Edit Score and Next Rack buttons to show/hide; reset rack functionality working. ~~However, dead balls reset, which throws off the modulo calculation (% 10) and causes the buttons to not reappear.~~
+- Updated the Edit Score and Next Rack buttons to show/hide; reset rack functionality working.
 - Added borders for all balls
 - Added word "Balls" to dead, made lower cased innings, added line break after dead balls before counter.
  - Ball color CSS, opacity and dead functionality included in ballColorCSS branch